 Owing to improved engine technology and higher oil quality, most newer vehicles can go longer between oil changes than their older counterparts.

 So what is a good time interval for oil changes?
-How do Lancaster residents know when to change it?
+How do Oregon residents know when to change it?
 And why do we change it in the first place?

 Oil sludge is caused by moisture in the oil and by hot spots in your engine that burn off oil.
 This sludge is a gooey gel that can clog engine passageways, which can block lubricants from reaching vital engine parts.
 The result can be engine wear or even engine failure.

-Lancaster residents may be tempted to overlook the severe conditions preventive maintenance schedule in their 's owner's manual because of the word “severe.”
-But consider this: the most common form of severe conditions is stop-and-go driving, or only driving your vehicle on short trips around Lancaster.
+Some people may be tempted to overlook the severe conditions preventive maintenance schedule in their 's owner's manual because of the word “severe.”
+But consider this: the most common form of severe conditions is stop-and-go driving, rush hour commuting or only driving your vehicle on short trips around the area.

 When a vehicle only makes trips under four miles/six kilometers, or under 10 miles/16 kilometers in freezing conditions, the engine doesn't get warm enough for condensation in the oil to evaporate.
 The result?
 You get oil sludge build-up.
 If your driving patterns are the same as any of the conditions that count as severe, you should be changing your oil more frequently under the severe conditions schedule.

-The team at The Car Doctors of the Antelope Valley in Lancaster can help you understand what type of oil to use in your vehicle and how it can affect your oil change schedule.
+The team at J.C.
+Motors in Tualatin can help you understand what type of oil to use in your vehicle and how it can affect your oil change schedule.
 Some vehicles are filled with synthetic or synthetic-blend oil at the factory.
 The owner's manual will recommend that this oil continue to be used in the vehicle, and oil change intervals will be based on this type of oil.

-When it comes to oil changes, a little information can go a long way to helping Lancaster residents save money and extend the life of their vehicles.
+When it comes to oil changes, a little information can go a long way to helping people save money and extend the life of their vehicles.
 Stay safe, and stay on the road.